Aryaawe/Autonomous-Robot-for-Floor-Mopping-and-Cleaning/README.md

 6. Optional pump dispenses controlled water for wet mopping
 7. Robot continues operation until stopped or battery drains

-This working flow is also illustrated in the system flow diagram in the report (see page 12) :contentReference[oaicite:0]{index=0}
+This working flow is also illustrated in the system flow diagram in the report

 ---